 Challenges of Managing a Remote Workforce and Where Microsoft Teams Fits In

-Over a third of US companies foresee half their staff working remotely from now on.
+Over a third of US companies say half their staff will stay working remotely.
 Offering remote options is key to attracting better talent, lowering staff turnover, and potentially cutting overheads.
 Yet, with a remote workforce comes a unique set of challenges.

-Effectively managing remote employees relies on using the right technology in the best way possible.
-With the mass move to remote, more and more organizations adopted Microsoft Teams as a tool to facilitate virtual collaboration.
+Yet, effectively managing remote employees relies on using the right technology in the best way possible.
+With the mass move to remote, more and more organizations adopted Microsoft Teams as a tool to facilitate collaborative teamwork.
 Teams now has over 115 million daily users.
-Organizations are relying on this tool because of its power and potential, and also to make the most of their Microsoft 365 investment.
+Organizations are relying on this collaboration tool because of its power and potential, and also to make the most of their Microsoft 365 investment.

 10 Strategies to Manage Remote Employees Successfully with Microsoft Teams

 Businesses have always invested in the physical workplace.
 The pandemic and ensuing lockdowns confirmed that organizations now need to invest in the digital workplace, to ensure resilience and agility.
 Businesses can’t control a remote employee’s physical environment but they can create a better virtual one.